Junior C# Developer - Remote - R400k PA at e-Merge IT Recruitment - IT-Online

 - BSc Computer science

-- Candidates are required to have 10 years’ experience in C# of which 5 have been in a lead position.
+- Candidates are required to have a minimum of 3+ years’ experience

 - C#